 You would not be able to discontinue the Bye-Buster team if the departing team needs the same side of the case as the Bye-Buster team in a side-constrained round.
-In this circumstance, you will need to field a second Bye-Buster team, which steps in to the shoes of the departing team as outlined on page 41 of the Manual.
+In this circumstance, you will need to field a second Bye-Buster team, which steps into the shoes of the departing team as outlined on page 43 of the Manual.

 Example: After 3 rounds, Team 1234 decides to leave early.

-Both Team 1234 and the Bye-Buster team need to be Defense in Round 4.
+Both Team 1234 and the Bye-Buster team need to be Defense in Round bracket.
+Therefore, you must field a second Bye-Buster.

 If you removed Team 1234 and the Bye-Buster team from the field, you would have 12 teams that need plaintiff and 10 teams that need defense.
-You can not "waive" the side requirement for one team to create an even bracket.
-Therefore, you must field a second Bye-Buster.
+You cannot "waive" the side requirement for one team to create an even